-This chapter discusses how to create and use script files for the Terminal.
+This topic discusses how to create and use script files for the Terminal application.

 Terminal scripts are useful on occasion, but it is usually much easier to write and use a routine, because each of the routine programming languages provides a much richer set of options.

 The user environment variables and shared drive letter designations are those defined by the user account in which the InterSystems IRIS® control service runs.

 Script files are line oriented; there is no line-continuation convention.
 Each line is separate from any other.
 Lines beginning with a semicolon are considered comments.
 You can use blank lines liberally to improve readability.
 Normally, invalid lines are ignored.
 Script commands may be preceded by spaces and/or tabs.